-- They have been on Academic Suspension for a semester or more, have been reinstated, and again are seriously deficient in their academic performance - They have committed a third act of academic dishonesty.
+- They have been on Academic Suspension for a semester or more, have been reinstated, and again are seriously deficient in their academic performance - · They have committed a third act of academic dishonesty. - · They have failed to achieve a successful grade in a required Core Course on the second attempt.

-PROBATION, SUSPENSION, AND SEPARATION FROM THE COLLEGE FOR STUDENT CONDUCT VIOLATIONS
+PROBATION, SUSPENSION, AND SEPARATION FROM THE COLLEGE FOR STUDENT CONDUCT VIOLATIONS student conduct violations.

-See the Student Handbook for policy concerning Probation, Suspension, and Separation from the College for student conduct violations.
+See the Student Handbook for policy concerning Probation, Suspension, and Separation from the College for